JiangRenDevOps/DevOpsLectureNotes/WK10_High_Availability_n_Auto_Scaling/common_database.md

 ```
 https://enlyft.com/tech/products/apache-cassandra
+# RDBMS
+* RDBMS stands for Relational Database Management System.

+* SQL stands for Structured Query Language
+* SQL lets you access and manipulate database
+* SQL became a standard of the American National Standards Institute (ANSI) in 1986, and of the International Organization for Standardization (ISO) in 1987
+* Although SQL is an ANSI/ISO standard, there are different versions of the SQL language.
+* However, to be compliant with the ANSI standard, they all support at least the major commands (such as SELECT, UPDATE, DELETE, INSERT, WHERE) in a similar manner.
 ## Microsoft SQL Server
 ![Alt text](./images/MicrosoftSQLServer.png?raw=true)
 This database management engine works on cloud-based servers as well as local servers, and it can be set up to work on both at the same time.